 Metroid Prime saw great success worldwide, particularly in America.
 This commercial success led to the development of a Metroid Prime trilogy, as well as other Metroid Prime spinoffs.

-Combat in Metroid Prime is similar to that of most other FPS games, utilizing a variety of weapons.
+Combat in Metroid Prime is similar to that of most other first-person shooter games, utilizing a variety of weapons.
 Samus fires using the A button, and when in the morph ball, Samus uses the A button to drop bombs.
 To lock on to enemies, Samus uses the L button.
 By lightly pressing the L button while locked on, Samus can swap out targets.
 If the player does not wish to lock on, they can look freely using the R button, and aim at opponents through that method.
 While locked on, the player can press the B button to dash from side to side.
-Samus must use all of her beam weapons, as well as her missiles, which are activated with the Y button.
+Samus must use all of her beam weapons, as well as her missiles, activated with the Y button.

 In order to access many areas, Samus must use her weapons to destroy obstacles.
 Many doors are blocked by shields which require certain weapons to activate, and others have blast shields that must be destroyed with the missiles.